Piano Tuning: An Introduction

 A piano’s tunability is also a factor of its quality and price — when offering a piano at a particular price point, manufacturers take into account the sophistication and expectations of prospective purchasers.
 More expensive pianos can be tuned more accurately, and, given equivalent conditions of use, will usually hold a tune better than less expensive ones because of their superior designs, better materials, more robust construction, better workmanship, and more extensive preparation in the factory.
 Due to globalization and the increasing computerization of manufacturing, these differences are less pronounced than in former eras, but are still obvious in comparisons of high-end with entry-level instruments.

-Lastly, the mechanical skill of the tuner is very important to the stability of the tuning.
+Lastly, the technician's mechanical skill is very important to the stability of the tuning.
 One of the greatest obstacles to tuning stability is the unequal tension that occurs between the vibrating and non-vibrating sections of a string as, during tuning, the wire is drawn over the friction points that separate those sections near the string’s two ends.
-As soon as the note is forcefully played, the tension will equalize and the string will go out of tune.
-To prevent this from happening during a performance or shortly after the tuner leaves, tuners use test blows — striking the keys at least as forcefully as any pianist would — to settle the strings so that they can be immediately retuned, if necessary, and stabilized.
+As soon as the note is forcefully played, the tension will equalize, and the string will go out of tune.
+To prevent this from happening during a performance or shortly after the technician leaves, technicians use test blows — striking the keys at least as forcefully as any pianist would — to settle the strings so that they can be immediately retuned, if necessary, and stabilized.
 Another important mechanical skill is the ability to turn very tight tuning pins by minute amounts and without bending them — a bent pin will quickly unbend, and throw its string out of tune.

-A highly skilled tuner working on a good instrument can tune so stably that when the humidity changes, most of the notes on the piano will seem to move sharp or flat together, and the tuning will continue to sound good for some time.
-In most cases, a skilled tuner can do a terrific job in 1½ to 2½ hours, sometimes less.
-Inexperienced tuners who take all day to tune a piano will move and bend the pins much more than necessary, producing an unstable tuning and possibly damaging the pinblock.
+A highly skilled technician working on a good instrument can tune so stably that when the humidity changes, most of the notes on the piano will seem to move sharp or flat together, and the tuning will continue to sound good for some time.
+In most cases, a skilled technician can do an excellent job in 1½ to 2½ hours, sometimes less.
+Inexperienced technicians who take all day to tune a piano will move and bend the pins much more than necessary, producing an unstable tuning and possibly damaging the pinblock.

 Electronic Tuning Devices vs. Tuning by Ear

-Electronic tuning devices (ETDs) are now used by many piano tuners, even by some who can tune by ear.
+Electronic tuning devices (ETDs) are now used by many piano technicians, even by some who can tune by ear.
 Unlike the aural (by ear) tuner, ETDs can “hear” only one note at a time; they don’t listen to intervals or beats, or tune the strings of a unison to one another.
-When using an ETD, it isn’t necessary to first tune a temperament.
-In theory, one could tune a piano with an ETD by starting at the lowest note on the piano and working upward to the highest.

-A skilled tuner who has trained as an aural tuner can use an ETD to great advantage.
-The use of an ETD doesn’t eliminate the need for the tuner to develop superior listening skills, but it does allow the already skilled tuner to perform such tasks as pitch raising faster and more accurately, reducing the need to retune sections that have already been tuned.
-Use of an ETD also allows the tuner to tune for longer periods of time with less fatigue, and makes it possible to tune in noisy environments that would be difficult for an aural-only tuner.
+A skilled technician who has trained as an aural tuner can use an ETD to great advantage.
+The use of an ETD doesn’t eliminate the need for the technician to develop superior listening skills, but it does allow the already skilled technician to perform such tasks as pitch raising faster and more accurately, reducing the need to retune sections that have already been tuned.
+Use of an ETD also allows the technician to tune for longer periods of time with less fatigue, and makes it possible to tune in noisy environments that would be difficult for an aural-only tuner.

 Problems occur, however, when novice tuners without aural skills are entirely dependent on ETDs.
 They can’t hear when they make a mistake, or when they need to override the judgment of the machine to get the best results.
 Also, an ETD cannot, by itself, create a stable tuning.
 The tuner must still know how to manipulate the tuning pins and strings so that the piano will stay in tune when the job is done.